Lunar resources: Hydrogen

-Slopes on the lunar surface that face the moon's poles show a higher concentration of hydrogen.
+Slopes on the lunar surface that face the Moon's poles show a higher concentration of hydrogen.
 This is because pole facing slopes have less exposure to sunlight that will cause vaporization of hydrogen.
-Additionally, slopes closer to the moon's poles show a higher concentration of hydrogen of about 45 ppmw.
-There are various theories to explain the presence of hydrogen on the moon.
-Water, which contains hydrogen, could have been deposited on the moon by comets and asteroids.
+Additionally, slopes closer to the Moon's poles show a higher concentration of hydrogen of about 45 ppmw.
+There are various theories to explain the presence of hydrogen on the Moon.
+Water, which contains hydrogen, could have been deposited on the Moon by comets and asteroids.
 Additionally, solar winds interacting with compounds on the lunar surface may have led to the formation of hydrogen-bearing compounds such as hydroxyl and water.
 The solar wind implants protons on the regolith, forming a protonated atom, which is a chemical compound of hydrogen (H).
 Although bound hydrogen is plentiful, questions remain about how much of it diffuses into the subsurface, escapes into space or diffuses into cold traps.
 Hydrogen would be needed for propellant production, and it has a multitude of industrial uses.
 For example, hydrogen can be used for the production of oxygen by hydrogen reduction of ilmenite.

 Metals

 Iron

-Iron (Fe) is abundant in all mare basalts (~14-17% per weight) but is mostly locked into silicate minerals (i.e. pyroxene and olivine) and into the oxide mineral ilmenite in the lowlands.
+Iron (Fe) is abundant in all mare basalts (~14–17% per weight) but is mostly locked into silicate minerals (i.e. pyroxene and olivine) and into the oxide mineral ilmenite in the lowlands.
 Extraction would be quite energy-demanding, but some prominent lunar magnetic anomalies are suspected as being due to surviving Fe-rich meteoritic debris.
 Only further exploration in situ will determine whether or not this interpretation is correct, and how exploitable such meteoritic debris may be.
-Hematite, a mineral composed of ferric oxide (Fe2O3), has been found on the moon.
+Hematite, a mineral composed of ferric oxide (Fe2O3), has been found on the Moon.
 This mineral is a product of a reaction between iron, oxygen, and liquid water.
-Oxygen from the Earth's atmosphere may cause this reaction as indicated by there being more hematite on the side of the moon facing the Earth.
+Oxygen from the Earth's atmosphere may cause this reaction as indicated by there being more hematite on the side of the Moon facing the Earth.

 Free iron also exists in the regolith (0.5% by weight) naturally alloyed with nickel and cobalt and it can easily be extracted by simple magnets after grinding.
 This iron dust can be processed to make parts using powder metallurgy techniques, such as additive manufacturing, 3D printing, selective laser sintering (SLS), selective laser melting (SLM), and electron beam melting (EBM).

 Titanium

-Titanium (Ti) can be alloyed with iron, aluminium, vanadium, and molybdenum, among other elements, to produce strong, lightweight alloys for aerospace.
-It exists almost entirely in the mineral ilmenite (FeTiO3) in the range of 5-8% by weight.
-Ilmenite minerals also trap hydrogen (protons) from the solar wind, so that processing of ilmenite will also produce hydrogen, a valuable element on the Moon.
-The vast flood basalts on the northwest nearside (Mare Tranquillitatis) possess some of the highest titanium contents on the Moon, harboring 10 times as much titanium as rocks on Earth do.
+Titanium (Ti) can be alloyed with iron, aluminium, vanadium, and molybdenum, among other elements, to produce strong, lightweight alloys for aerospace use.
+It exists almost exclusively in the mineral ilmenite (FeTiO3) in the range of 5–8% by weight.
+Ilmenite is the main source of titanium on earth and processes like the chloride process to extract titanium from ilmenite are well established at industrial scale.
+Ilmenite minerals on the moon also trap hydrogen (protons) from the solar wind, so that processing of ilmenite will also produce hydrogen, a valuable element on the Moon.
+The vast flood basalts on the northwest nearside (Mare Tranquillitatis) possess some of the highest titanium contents on the Moon, with 10 times as much titanium as rocks on Earth.